WayScience/NF1_SchwannCell_data_analysis/2.evaluate_model/README.md

 - F1 score
 - Confusion matrices

-> **NOTE:** The precision and recall data cover the results from all the different parameter settings tested during the hyperparameter search.
-All other files contain the results from the final model (best hyperparameters).
+> **NOTE:** The precision and recall thresholded data includes results from the stratified cross-validation test dataset, saved while searching for the optimal NF1 model hyper-parameter.
+Data without the data split label `val` were not evaluated during hyper-parameter optimization.

 In addition to these changes, we save the feature importances of the model to gather insights about key morphology differences.